Getting Started

 There’s no need to have the “right” words.

 From there, we move at a pace that fits you.
-We’ll gently get curious about the patterns, beliefs, and protective strategies that have shaped how you relate — to yourself and to others.
+We'll get curious about what you've learned to do to stay safe — and how those patterns show up now in how you relate to yourself and others.
 We’ll pay attention to what feels most supportive in the moment.

 Therapy is collaborative.
 You don’t have to perform here.